amrohendawi/rt-monitoring-system/README.md

 ## Getting started
 To run the project refer to the README files in the following directories:

-1- `/Data Source` for data aggregation and forwarding 2- `Data Visualization` for data reception and visualization
+1- [Data Source](Data Source/) for data aggregation and forwarding

+2- [Data Visualization](Data Visualization/) for data reception and visualization

 ![Screenshot](screenshots/3d_visualization.png)